alternetsoft/AlternetUI/Documentation/Alternet.UI.Documentation/tutorials/drawing-context/drawing-context.md

 1. In the `DrawingControl` class, add a default constructor.
 In its body, set <xref:Alternet.UI.Control.UserPaint> property to `true`.
 Also, override the <xref:Alternet.UI.Control.OnPaint*> method:
    [!code-csharp[](examples/DrawingContextTutorial/DrawingControl-Step2.cs?highlight=10,13-15)]
-1. In the overriden `OnPaint` method add the following
+1. In the overridden `OnPaint` method, add the following
    <xref:Alternet.Drawing.DrawingContext.FillRectangle*?text=DrawingContext.FillRectangle> call to
    paint the control's background <xref:Alternet.Drawing.Brushes.LightBlue>:
    [!code-csharp[](examples/DrawingContextTutorial/DrawingControl-Step3.cs?highlight=15)]
 1. Build and run the application.
 The displayed window will have a light blue background:

    ![Window with Light Blue Background](images/light-blue-background.png)
-1. In the overriden `OnPaint` method add the following two lines of code to paint a red circlular pattern:
+1. In the overridden `OnPaint` method, add the following two lines of code to paint a red circular pattern:
    [!code-csharp[](examples/DrawingContextTutorial/DrawingControl-Step4.cs?highlight=17-18)]
 1. Build and run the application.
 The displayed window will look like the following:

    ![Window with Red Circular Pattern](images/circular-pattern.png)
-1. Now lets draw a simple line of text.
-To do that we will create a cached <xref:Alternet.Drawing.Font> instance, and draw a text line using the <xref:Alternet.Drawing.DrawingContext.DrawText*?text=DrawingContext.DrawText> method:
+1. Now, let's draw a simple line of text.
+To do that, we will create a cached <xref:Alternet.Drawing.Font> instance, and draw a text line using the <xref:Alternet.Drawing.DrawingContext.DrawText*?text=DrawingContext.DrawText> method:
    [!code-csharp[](examples/DrawingContextTutorial/DrawingControl-Step5.cs?highlight=13,22)]
 1. Build and run the application.
 The displayed window will look like the following:

    ![Window with Simple Text](images/simple-text.png)

-1. To demonstrate how <xref:Alternet.Drawing.DrawingContext.DrawText*?text=DrawingContext.MeasureText> works, lets draw the names of the three spring months one under another:
+1. To demonstrate how <xref:Alternet.Drawing.DrawingContext.DrawText*?text=DrawingContext.MeasureText> works, let's draw the names of the three spring months one under another:
    [!code-csharp[](examples/DrawingContextTutorial/DrawingControl-Step6.cs?highlight=22-29)]
 1. Build and run the application.
 The displayed window will look like the following: